Lt. Col. Shaffer to Newsmax: Biden 'Not Convincing Anyone' He's Committed to Ukraine

 Retired Lt.
-Col. Anthony Schaffer told Newsmax on Monday that President Joe Biden's recent pledge of unwavering support to Ukraine is "not convincing to anyone."
+Col. Anthony Shaffer told Newsmax on Monday that President Joe Biden's recent pledge of unwavering support to Ukraine is "not convincing to anyone."

-Joining "Spicer & Co.," Schaffer argued Biden's "monotone, unenthusiastic" message to Ukrainian President Volodymyr Zelenskyy during his surprise Kyiv visit is symbolic of his unseriousness.
+Joining "Spicer & Co.," Shaffer argued Biden's "monotone, unenthusiastic" message to Ukrainian President Volodymyr Zelenskyy during his surprise Kyiv visit is symbolic of his unseriousness.

 "I've testified before Joe Biden.
 The Joe Biden I've known and interacted with is not the Joe Biden that we see now on the world stage," the one-time adviser to former President Donald Trump declared.
 "And nobody's compelled or believes that he's really committed to the level he's saying."